UK tech experts · info@vividrepairs.co.uk

 The Arctis Nova 5P sits at the top of our best SteelSeries gaming headsets list because it gets the fundamentals absolutely right.
 This is the headset I'd recommend to most gamers, whether you're on PS5, PC, or even Nintendo Switch.

 What makes the 5P special?
 It's PS5-optimised with spatial audio that actually works.
-I tested it extensively with Returnal and The Last of Us Part II, and the directional audio gave me a proper competitive edge.
+Directional audio in Returnal and The Last of Us Part II gives a proper competitive edge.
 Footsteps, gunfire, environmental cues - everything comes through with clarity that rivals headsets costing twice as much.

 The 40mm drivers deliver punchy bass without drowning out mids and highs.
 Gaming soundtracks sound brilliant, but where this headset really shines is in competitive multiplayer.
 The spatial audio implementation helps you pinpoint enemy positions in Warzone and Apex Legends with scary accuracy.

 Battery life is outstanding.
-SteelSeries claims 60 hours, and I got 58 hours in real-world testing with moderate volume levels.
+SteelSeries claims 60 hours, and real-world use at moderate volume levels lands nearer 58 hours.
 That's a week of heavy gaming between charges.
 The dual connectivity (2.4GHz wireless plus Bluetooth) means you can take Discord calls on your phone while gaming, which is genuinely useful.

 Build quality feels premium.
 The ski goggle headband distributes weight evenly, so you can wear these for marathon sessions without discomfort.
 The memory foam ear cushions are breathable, though they do get a bit warm after three or four hours.